Abhishek-EE/Path-Planning-Simulator/Readme.md

     make -j8 && bin/CheckPath

 Feel free to edit the [main.cpp](src/main.cpp) to run the Path planner with any start and stop locations in any random grid.

+## Run
+To run the code

+    cd <path-planning-simulator>
+    ./bin/CheckPath

+Feel free to edit the [simulation.yaml](config/simulation.yaml) to run the Path planner with any start and stop locations in any random grid or image based grid.